mikeumus/eloquent-javascript-with-mikeumus/program_structure,_chapter_2.md

 ### Chess board

-Write a program that creates a string that represents an $$8×8$$ grid, using newline characters to separate lines.
+Write a program that creates a string that represents an {% math %}8×8{% endmath %} grid, using newline characters to separate lines.
 At each position of the grid there is either a space or a “#” character.
 The characters should form a chess board.

 Passing this string to `console.log` should show something like this: